Pipeline acceleration helps you achieve efficient growth by shortening your sales cycle.

 For instance, Cobalt, an industry leader in cybersecurity, grew ROI by 12X in less than a year by tracking the customer job change trigger.

 “For us, the customer-job-change trigger use case was a no-brainer.
 Trying to track this otherwise would have been a manual and difficult process on LinkedIn.
-And we would have things slip through the cracks,” says Ryan Murray, Director of Business Development.
+And we would have things slip through the cracks,” says Ryan Murray, Director of Business Development at Cobalt.

 Once the Cobalt team started using UserGems, the influx of warm leads ensured that business development representatives (BDRs) hit their conversion goals without experiencing pipeline anxiety.